adamsamec/WinManager/WinManager/Pages/Help.en-US.md

 ### Known limitations
 * Occasionally, after an attempt to switch to a window, the focus is not properly placed to that window.
 What may help in this condition is pressing Alt + Tab and then Alt + Shift + Tab.

+## Contact
+If you have suggestions for WinManager improvement, problems with its functionality or other comments, you can drop me an email at adam.samec@gmail.com

 ## License
-WinManager is available as a free and open-source software under the MIT licence
+WinManager is available as a free and open-source software under the MIT license.

 ### The MIT License (MIT)